-Founded in 1951, Al-Anon is a support organization for the friends and family members of problem drinkers.
+Founded in 1951, Al-Anon is a support organization for the friends and family members of those struggling with an alcohol use disorder (AUD).
 Lois Wilson, also known as Lois W., founded Al-Anon 16 years after her husband founded Alcoholics Anonymous (AA).
-Faced with the difficulties of supporting a recovering alcoholic in her own life, she created an organization for people like her.
+Faced with the difficulties of supporting a loved one with an AUD in her own life, she created an organization for people like her.

 Al-Anon is an organization self-supported through member donations.
-Meetings are available to help family members and friends of alcoholics cope and better serve their loved ones, even if their loved ones haven’t recovered.
+Meetings are available to help family members and friends of those with an addiction to cope and better serve their loved ones, even if their loved ones haven’t recovered.
 The key focus of Al-Anon is to support members by letting them know they aren’t alone in their struggle.

 Al-Anon also has a specific group called Alateen catered to young people affected by alcoholism in their family.
 These meetings allow young people to meet with others their own age, making the experiences more relatable and beneficial.